KyberNetwork/developer-portal/docs/reserves-types.md

 ---
 [//]: # (tagline)
 ## Introduction
-There are currently 2 different types of reserve that you can choose from, namely, the Fed Price Reserve and the Automated Price Reserve.
+There are currently 2 different reserve types that liquidity providers can choose for deployment and operate, namely, the Fed Price Reserve and the Automated Price Reserve.
 The Orderbook Reserve is temporarily disabled as we will update it to be compatible with the Katalyst upgrade.

+There are also other reserve types that serve various functions to the ecosystem.

 ## Fed Price Reserve (FPR)
 A Fed Price Reserve utilises an off-chain component (e.g. a script running on a server) that pulls price